Welcome to our web site!

 In April 2011 in Salt Lake City, we made our debut at a US Figure Skating competition, the Adult Championships, entering the Pre Bronze Dance event.
 Click here for the article that honored us in Skating Magazine for being the oldest competitors at the competition.

 The above trip to Salt Lake City was also part of Jack's celebration of his 75 birthday.
-To continue that celebration, we drove from SLC to Aspen to visit his son, Darin and see some of the glorious houses he has built including his own atop a mountain overlooking Reudi Reservoir in Basalt, Colorado.
+To continue that celebration, we drove from SLC to Aspen to visit his son, Darin, and see some of the glorious houses he has built including his own atop an 8000 ft, mountain overlooking Reudi Reservoir in Basalt, Colorado.
 Then, we flew to San Francisco to visit with his daughter, Danelle, granddaughter, Dana (turning 10) and Anthony.
-She is so passionate about her city and loves to show it off.
+Danelle is so passionate about her city and loves to show it off.
 We had planned to see Bev's son, Larry and family in San Diego, but that had to be cancelled.

 Jack is still active with the 538 home residential association in which we live.
-He does their publications, helps out on the neighborhood Security Patrol, and he created and maintains their web site: http://OverbrookGardens.com/ .
+He does their publications, helps out on the neighborhood Security Patrol, provides database support for the Board, and he created and maintains their web site: http://OverbrookGardens.com/ .
 This year he was again responsible for compiling the 68 page Association directory.
-He has been the point man to Sarasota County for the 49 properties that are located on our 2400 ft. long channel to get it dredged.
-This has proven to be very time consuming and frustrating but it is now completed.
+He had been the point man to Sarasota County for the 49 properties that are located on our 2400 ft. long channel to get it dredged.
+This had proven to be very time consuming and frustrating but it is now completed.
 He also coordinated the dredging of eighteen personal docks on our channel under one County permit.

 Jack sharpens and installs ice skate blades for friends in our skating world.
-It is wonderful to always have our blades sharp and know that they have been done properly.
+They feel it is wonderful to always have blades sharp and know that they have been done properly.
 We find it interesting and frustrating to see how little attention is paid by others to sharpening correctly, and the great difference a good sharpening makes especially for adult skaters.
-Just moving Bev's left blade in 1/16 of an inch recently, changed her skating dynamics to nearly erase hip and ankle pain she has been experiencing for years.

-He is also working with a friend creating and maintaining a vegetable garden a few minutes from the house.
+He is also working with a friend creating and maintaining a vegetable garden a few minutes from the house including two hydroponic tables.
 Gardening in Florida is very different from his experiences on the farm in Michigan.
 Click here for photos.
-So far we have had turnips, carrots, red cabbage, many types of lettuce, squash, water melons, oregano, tomatoes, beets, red and white radishes, too much broccoli, green beans, scallions, red onions, chives, mustard, boc choi, cucumbers, swiss chard, and peas.
-The brussel sprouts, cauliflower, asparagus, and egg plant are still each a work in progress.
+So far we have had turnips, carrots, red cabbage, many types of lettuce, squash, water melons, oregano, tomatoes, beets, red and white radishes, too much broccoli, green beans, scallions, red onions, chives, mustard, bok choy, cucumbers, swiss chard, and peas.
+The brussel sprouts, cauliflower, asparagus, and egg plant are still works in progress.

 And what does Bev do?????
-She does extensive analysis of dance routines (ice and ballroom) online and applies it to the choreography and music of our dances.
 As Jack's secretary, she tries to keep his crammed calendar and family finances in order.
 As loving wife, she keeps his home and clothes clean, his tummy fed, and a smile on his face!
 Enough said!

 Contact us at: firstname.lastname@example.org .